gneyal/Elastico/README.md

 Learn by Example
 ================
-Fork the example app that shows how to use Elastico [here](https://github.com/gneyal/ElasticoExample).
+Fork/Clone the example app that shows how to use Elastico [here](https://github.com/gneyal/ElasticoExample).

 Configure it